morewings/storybook-addon-theme-provider/README.md

 [![GitHub package.json dynamic](https://img.shields.io/github/package-json/types/morewings/storybook-addon-theme-provider)](https://github.com/morewings/storybook-addon-theme-provider)
 [![GitHub Repo stars](https://img.shields.io/github/stars/morewings/storybook-addon-theme-provider?style=social)](https://github.com/morewings/storybook-addon-theme-provider)

-> **Maintainer's personal appeal to the users**
+## Maintainer's personal appeal to the users

->
-> Hi, my name is Dima.
+Hi, my name is Dima.
 I created this Storybook add-on.
 Thanks for choosing it for your project.
 Hope it helps you to achieve your goals and implement your ideas.

->
-> At this moment I'm looking for as job as a **Lead/Senior Front Developer in Berlin, Germany**.
+At this moment I'm looking for as job as a **Lead/Senior Front Developer in Berlin, Germany**.
 So I would like to ask you to **refer me to your company** if this is relevant to your case.
-Here you can find my [CV and portfolio](https://linktr.ee/morewings).
+Here you can find my [CV and portfolio](https://links.morewings.dev/).
 In case it is not relevant, giving a star 🌟 to add-on [repo](https://github.com/morewings/storybook-addon-theme-provider) is also appreciated.
 I believe that having a popular open source project is helpful for a job search.

->
-> Thanks and happy coding!
+Thanks and happy coding!

+## Intro

-Addon to manage global themes provided by Styled components, Emotion or any other solution based on React component, which receives prop `theme?: Record<string, unknown>` and children node(s).
-This addon is compatible with **Storybook versions 7 and 8**.
+Add-on to manage global themes provided by Styled components, Emotion, or any other solution based on a React component, which receives prop `theme?: Record<string, unknown>` and children node.
+This add-on is compatible with **Storybook versions 7 and 8**.

 Inspired by [storybook-addon-themes](https://github.com/tonai/storybook-addon-themes).